 Can you really get customers on Twitter?
 Yes.
 You can.
 I do.
 Most of the time.
 Yes, if you’re in business and it’s focused on business-to-business (B2B), then you need Twitter.
 I recently talked with Kim Doyal on this subject as well.

 Firstly, you can’t analyze data that you don’t measure.
 Tracking your lead source only happens if you ask your customers how they heard about you.
-My friend John Locke talks about it in detail on this episode of The Smart Marketing Show.

 I Get My Customers from Twitter

 As an exercise, I imported clients from FreshBooks into Google Sheets.
-Almost 42% of my leads come through referrals (usually in my Twitter DMs), 30% comes from Twitter, and almost 12% come from friends (most of whom I met on Twitter.)
+Almost 42% of my leads come through referrals (usually in my Twitter DMs), 30% come from Twitter, and almost 12% come from friends (most of whom I met on Twitter.)
 It’s arguable that 70% of my business truly comes from Twitter.
 Then again, I manage Twitter for brands.